someweisguy/esp_dmx/README.md

 }
 ```

 To read from the DMX bus, two additional functions are provided.
 The function `dmx_receive()` waits until a new packet has been received.
 The function `dmx_read()` reads the data from the driver buffer into an array so that it can be processed.
+If it is desired to process RDM requests, the function `rdm_send_response()` may be used.

 ```c
 dmx_packet_t packet;